laurent-martin/faspex4_inpage_validation/README.md

 * `custom_browser_validation_definitions.js`

-  This is the file that describes per dropbox validation.
+  This is the file that describes per Dropbox validation.
 Each validation function shall follow the following signature:

-* The name of the function is `validate_` followed by the dropbox name, e.g. `validate_MyDropbox`
+* The name of the function is `validate_` followed by the Dropbox name, e.g. `validate_MyDropbox`
 * It takes one argument: `forminfo` which contains the list of file names to be sent.
 (It can be improved by adding metadata values if necessary). `forminfo.files` is an array.
 * The function shall return an array with a list of error.
 The array is empty if there is no error.